MikeJuneBug/mathstest/README.md

 # Python maths test game

-Initial draft of a maths test game in Python
+Initial sketch draft of a maths test game in Python

 Generates 6 random maths questions using numbers 1 to 100